pbrianmackey/Personal/CompilerDesign.md

 ##Semantic Analysis
 Uses the syntax tree and symbol table to check the source for semantic consistency with the language definition.
 Gathers type information.

+##Phases into passes

+In an implementation, several phases may be grouped together into a pass that procceses 1 file.